jdcloudcom/en/documentation/Hyper-Converged-IDC/Cloud-Physical-Server/Getting-Started/Getting-Started.md

 For the server configuration, please refer to the chapter [Specifications](../Introduction/Specifications.md).

 **Billing**
-The monthly package billing method is adopted.
-For detailed information related to billing, please refer to the [Billing Rules](../Pricing/Billing-Rules.md) section.
+Two billing methods are used, i.e., Monthly Package and Pay by Configuration.
+For specific information as for billing, please refer to the [Billing Rules](../Pricing/Billing-Rules.md).